sttp/Specification/README.md

 ![STTP](Sections/Images/sttp-logo-with-title.png)

 > :information_source: _Development of this specification has been superceded by the [IEEE 2664](https://standards-stg.ieee.org/project/2664.html) effort to create a standard for the Streaming Telemetry Transport Protocol.
 This document will be left online for context and reference.
-Another document that was published by PNNL provides good information on the protocol as it compares to other standard streaming protocols used for synchrophasor data_: https://www.osti.gov/servlets/purl/1504742
+Another document that was published by PNNL provides good information on the protocol as it compares to other standard streaming protocols used for synchrophasor data can be found here_: https://www.osti.gov/servlets/purl/1504742

 ---